wangshusen/CS583-2020S/webpage/index.md

 **Weights**:

-- Homework 40\%
+- Homework 50\%

-- Quizzes 20\% (students' average score is likely around 17)
+- Quizzes 25\% (students' average score is likely around 20)

-- Final 20\% (students' average score is likely around 16)
+- Final 25\% (students' average score is likely around 20)

-- Project 20\%  (students' average score is likely around 17)

-- Bonus (7\% from bonus assignments; 3\% from HM4; 5\% from course project presentation.)
+- Bonus (5\% from bonus assignments; 3\% from HM4.)

 **Expected grade on record**:

-- In the previous semester, the students' average scores in the quiz, final, and project are respectively 85\%, 80\%, and 85\%.

-- Thus, an average student is expected to lose at least 3+4+3=10 points.
+- An average student is expected to lose at least 5+5=10 points.

 - If an average student does not collect any bonus score, his grade on record is expected to be "B+".
 An average student needs at least 3 bonus scores to get "A".